Kamala Harris vetting about a dozen possible VP candidates

 Multiple sources tell CBS News that the list of candidates includes several governors: Josh Shapiro of Pennsylvania, Roy Cooper of North Carolina, Andy Beshear of Kentucky, Tim Walz of Minnesota, J.B.
 Pritzker of Illinois and Gretchen Whitmer of Michigan.

-Pritzker was contacted by the Harris campaign Wednesday about his interest in being her running mate, according to a source familiar with the vetting process.
+Pritzker was contacted by the Harris campaign Wednesday to measure his interest in being her running mate, according to a source familiar with the vetting process.

 When asked about the Harris campaign's outreach, a Pritzker spokesperson pointed to an interview on CNN Wednesday in which Pritzker said he would not be discussing "private conversations."
 He also said he "loves" being Illinois' governor but added, "it'd be hard to resist a call and consideration if the nominee called me to ask to be considered for vice president."